NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Experiments

 \item The same as above, except there is a second sphere of 0.05m radius travelling towards the robot's elbow with a velocity of 0.2 m/s.
 If no action is taken, the first sphere will collide with the robots end-effector, while the second collides with the elbow.

-\item The same as above, except the desired end-effector pose changes by translating along the table with a velocity of 0.1 m/s for 4 seconds during the task.
+\item The same as above, except the desired end-effector pose changes by translating across the table with a velocity of 0.1 m/s for 4 seconds during the task.
 This represents a scenario where the grasp target has been disturbed.
-Once again, if no action is taken, the robot will collide with both spheres. \end{enumerate}
+If no action is taken, the robot will collide with both spheres. \end{enumerate}